-Fondly known as ‘Pondy’ by many travellers who’ve been here, it has had a long versatile history when it comes to defining its culture.
-At first Pondicherry fell into the hands of the Dutch and then the British.
+Fondly known as ‘Pondy’ by many travelers who’ve been here, it has had a long versatile history when it comes to defining its culture.
+At first, Pondicherry fell into the hands of the Dutch and then the British.
 After them came the French East India Company that left their most potent mark on Pondicherry.

 So if you’ve always dreamt of going to France but the flight tickets put a dent in your plans.
 Worry not!
 Pondicherry is just the perfect dose you need to fulfill all your French fantasies.

 Just a stroll down the streets of Pondicherry and you’ll feel the strong French influence.
 Right from the signboards, which are in both Tamil and French, to the architecture of the cathedrals and buildings, to the hoard of ex-pats, you’ll see walking around, going about their daily tasks with an aura of ‘at-home surrounding them.
 It’s a whole another world within itself, and even if it’s just for a second you’ll forget you’re in India.

 But the best example of old-world French colonial architecture, with a little bit of Tamil influence thrown in, can be found in the French Quarters of Pondicherry (as if the name wasn’t a giveaway).